dagster-io/dagster/docs/sections/deploying/k8s.rst

-A concrete :py:class:`~dagster.RunLauncher`, in this case the :py:class:`~dagster_k8s.K8sRunLauncher`, can be configured on the Dagster instance using a config block such as the following:
+A concrete :py:class:`~dagster.RunLauncher`, in this case the :py:class:`~dagster_k8s.K8sRunLauncher`, can be configured on the Dagster instance using a config block such as below.
+Note that when using the helm chart, this is configured for you.

 .. code-block:: yaml